billfitzgerald/infosec-primer/getting_started.md

 Then, click the "OK" button.

-To complete the setup, skip ahead to the "C4.4 Installing Proxy SSL Certificate to Browser and Mobile Devices" section below.
+To complete the setup, skip ahead to the [C4.4 Installing Proxy SSL Certificate to Browser and Mobile Devices](#h.toolkit-zap-proxy-ssl-cert) section below.

 * * *